You always overreact! You’re unstable! You have a problem with anger! You’re… CRAZY!

 Chances are good that you were accused of at least a few of these things if you were involved with a manipulator.

 A psychopath will say such things after intentionally causing you to have an emotional meltdown.
 The purpose is to create a confusing and emotional scene that will distract you from an issue you confronted him or her about.
 The issue instead becomes your apparent emotional instability.
 This tactic also allows the manipulator to gain more power and control.

 When you’re backed into an emotional corner, acting out does not mean you’re crazy, and it does not make you the abuser.
-It means you’re a normal person in an intensely stressful situation.
-But when you had an emotional reaction to that stress, you were told you had a problem.
+It means you’re a normal person pushed to your limits by a manipulator.
+But when you had the reaction the manipulator intentionally provoked, you were told you had a problem.

 Your emotional reactions to abuse weren’t the problem — the abuse was the problem.
 But within the confusion the psychopath created, he was able to distract you from the real issues and make it appear that you were at fault.

 What does it mean to be backed into an emotional corner?
 Let’s look at how it happens.

 The manipulator did something that hurt you or aroused your suspicions, that made you question his or her trustworthiness or character.
 When you tried to talk to him about it, he craftily shifted the focus from himself to you.
 Instead of addressing the issue at hand, he changed the subject of the conversation to some flaw that you supposedly had.
 He told you that you were insecure or jealous or had trust issues or just had an over-active imagination.
 He acted incredulous and offended when something he did caused you to doubt his trustworthiness or his love for you, even though you had good reason to.
 But he turned the tables and made it into your problem.

 You were thrown on the defensive by this false accusation and an argument ensued.
 Meanwhile, whatever your concern was — which was supposed to be the point of the conversation — was successfully evaded.